The Human Givens

 - Inadequate coping skills

 HG therapists use a variety of effective, proven therapeutic techniques from cognitive, behavioural and interpersonal therapies in order to achieve agreed goals.
 These include solution-focussed questioning, an advanced form of CBT (Cognitive Behavioural Therapy), relaxation, guided imagery (similar to hypnotherapy), metaphor and stories and an effective treatment for trauma and phobias – the Rewind Technique.

 The therapy incorporates an understanding of how our brain works.

 HG therapy involves minimal dwelling on the past.
 In fact, research has shown that prolonged focus on negative experiences in the past can make matters worse!
 HG therapists focus on the client’s present difficulties (which may have their origins in the past) and the changes the client wishes to make.

 This bio-psycho-social model of therapy takes account of the inter-connection between our physical health, diet, exercise, sleep, emotions, thoughts and social environment – how each affects the other.

 It aims to brings lasting change that continues outside the therapy room into the real world.

 The process can be quite empowering as clients learn not only to manage their symptoms but also gain an understanding of why/how the symptoms originated.

-The approach is practical and straightforward – no jargon, psychobabble or labelling.
+The approach is practical and straightforward – HG therapists endeavour to avoid using jargon, psychobabble or labelling.